gordicaleksa/pytorch-GANs/README.md

 <img src="data/examples/training/training_progress.gif" />
 </p>

-After the generator is trained we can use it to generate all 10 digits:
+After the generator is trained we can use it to generate all 10 digits!
+Looking pretty similar, right!?

 <p align="center">
 <img src="data/examples/generated/generated_composite.jpg" width="850"/>